khangtictoc/CTF-Writeup-Practice/Web/SQL_Injection/picoCTF/Web_Gauntlet2.md

 ## Write-up: 📝
-Compared to first **Web Gauntlet".
-This challenge only have 1 round but more difficult.
+This challenge only have 1 round

 ## Solution: 💯